sedostheatre/sedos.co.uk/input/events/sedos-christmas-get-together.md

 The team leader will then receive the Zoom link and joining instructions for their team on Sunday 29 November.
 Teams will be placed in Zoom breakout rooms during the quiz so you can compare notes.

 Don’t have a team lined up?
-If you would like to join in the fun and are happy to be put in a team with other Sedos quizzers, please email [](mailto:events@sedos.co.uk)mailto:events@sedos.co.uk and we’ll bring you together with some other fun people.
+If you would like to join in the fun and are happy to be put in a team with other Sedos quizzers, please email [](mailto:events@sedos.co.uk)[events@sedos.co.uk](mailto:events@sedos.co.uk) and we’ll bring you together with some other fun people.